 - Cultural change management and communications

 Registration for the conference is provided for student poster participants and travel stipends will be provided for students with significant travel costs (amounts to be confirmed after acceptance of abstract).
-Registration includes an ability to attend daily sessions, workshops, the NPN wine and cheese reception and daily meals.
+Registration includes an ability to attend daily sessions, workshops, the New Professionals Network wine and cheese reception and daily meals.
 Group tours and tickets to the Gala Dinner are available at an additional cost.

 Accepted abstracts will be invited to prepare a poster (40″ x 27″ – Landscape Orientation) to present their work during the CNAM conference.
 We recommend the use of PowerPoint to create the required custom page setup for poster submissions.

-Students are required to print their finished poster and bring the poster to the conference registration table at 8:30am on the morning of Tuesday May 7, 2019
+Students are required to print their finished poster and bring the poster to the conference registration table no later than 8:30am on the morning of Wednesday May 13, 2020.

 Questions?
 Reach out to one of the student research symposium coordinators below: